belalkhalil/Corona-Virus-Tracker-App/README.md

 <br>
 4- parsing CSV File using commons CSV Liberary
 <br>
-5- adding Bootstrap for application.properties file for some nice styling
+5- adding Bootstrap to application.properties file for some nice styling